How many times have you looked up a local business on Google or Facebook and went straight to their customer reviews?

 With this sway, reviews not only increase your revenue but also improve conversion rates, the percentage of your website visitors who become leads or leads who become customers.

-With that in mind, let’s dig into the benefits of online reviews so you can get a clear picture on why they’re so important.
+Let’s dig into the benefits of online reviews so you can get a clear picture on why they’re so important.

 Want to know how to become the “go-to provider” in your region so you can start to “own the neighborhood?”
 Reviews can help with that via something called reputation marketing.